 The next day my Husband called me from work to say that he would be ordering a special soap called Black Soap that he found on Amazon.
 He said the soap was known to help with skin conditions such as acne, eczema, skin rashes, and psoriasis and had good reviews and articles to support it.
 What made this soap special he explained was that it had antibacterial properties as well as moisturizing qualities.

 The soap arrived two days later and I used it right away.
 The first thing I can say is that it has a great lather and it seriously stripped my skin clean, and my hands were not itchy under the hot water, instead the red spots and dry cracks had a slight quick tingle that went away but no sting.
 I knew something was different about this soap right away.
 At first glance black soap looks different, the color is brown, has tree bark in it, a little messy looking but I did not care.
 My thought was it if works, I will tell as many people as I can about this soap.

 My first thought was how can soap help?
 This whole time I was conditioned to think it was the cream that wasn’t working.
 It wasn’t the cream at all, it was that I never really got off all the days skin irritants.

 Have you ever actually stopped to think about what you routinely come in contact with, touch or wear at your workplace or throughout your day?

-In a caregivers line of work we often come in contact with many drying and chemical based skin irritants such as hand sanitizes, anti-bacterial soaps, alcohol wipes, and washing detergents-especially now during COVID-19
+In a healthcare line of work we often come in contact with many drying and chemical based skin irritants such as hand sanitizers, antibacterial soaps, alcohol wipes, and washing detergents-especially now during COVID-19

 What is Black Soap?